aisingapore/TagUI/README.md

 0,15,30,45 * * * * /full_path_on_your_server/tagui_crontab
 ```

 To call an automation flow from your application or web browser, use below API syntax.
 Automation flows can also be triggered from emails using the API.
 For email integration, [install TA.Mail](https://github.com/tebelorg/TA.Mail).
-Its main job is an open-source mailbot to act on incoming emails or perform mass emailing; it also delivers emails through API as a part-time job.
+Its main job is an open-source mailbot to act on incoming emails or perform mass emailing; its part-time job is delivering emails through API.
 ```
 your_website_url/tagui_service.php?SETTINGS="flow_filename option(s)"
 ```

-Besides integrating with web applications, TA.Gui can be extended to integrate with hardware (eg Arduino or Raspberry Pi) for physical world interactions or machine learning service providers for AI decision-making capacity.
+Besides integrating with web applications, TA.Gui can be extended to integrate with hardware (eg Arduino or Raspberry Pi) for physical world interactions or machine learning service providers for AI decision-making ability.

 For making outgoing API calls in your automation flow, to feed data somewhere or send emails etc, use the api step followed by full URL (including parameters) of the API call.
 Response from the API will be printed to output.
 For example using TA.Mail, emails with run-time variables can be sent directly from your flow with a single line.